 Hot tub won't heat?!
 A hot tub without heat is, well, COLD!
-Not fun for anyone.
-Hot Tubs are meant to be HOT, and if you’ve ever been in a Warm Tub, you know it’s just not the same.
+Not fun for anyone!
+Hot tubs are meant to be HOT.
+If you've ever been in a warm tub, you know it's just not the same.

-If you’re in charge of the hot tub at home, you hear the complaints when the hot tub heater is not working properly.
-You need a quick solution to the problem of no heat, or not enough heat in your spa or tub.
+If you're in charge of the hot tub at home, you immediately hear the complaints when the hot tub heater is not working properly.
+You need a quick solution to the problem of low heat or no heat in your spa or hot tub.

 Low flow in your spa or hot tub is most commonly associated with a dirty spa filter.
-If your spa heater won’t heat, remove your spa cartridge and clean the filter(s), to see if you have a pressure or flow rate problem.
-Other flow problems will be more severe – broken pump impeller, broken valves, or clogged pipes or blocked spa drain covers can also cause flow issues.
+If your spa heater won't heat, remove and clean the filter(s) rule out a pressure or flow rate problem.
+Low water level, a clogged pump impeller, closed valves, clogged pipes or blocked spa drain covers can also cause flow issues.
 Some hot tub heaters have screens on the inlet side to trap any debris that gets past the filter.
 If this becomes clogged, you may notice reduced water flow coming into the spa or hot tub.

-THERMOSTAT: The thermostat is the dial that you turn to crank up the heat.
+The thermostat is the dial that you turn to crank up the heat.
 Most new spas use a temp sensor connected to a circuit board, and the topside control panel is just a remote control.
 Spas of 20 years ago mostly used potentiometers and solid state probes.
 For spas 30-40 years old, mechanical thermostats with a capillary bulb are common.
-If you have a thermostat “knob”, instead of a lighted red arrow, you can test your thermostat to see if the unit is faulty internally, or if the sensor bulb has become corroded.
+If you have a thermostat "knob" instead of a lighted red arrow, you can test your thermostat to see if the unit is faulty internally or if the sensor bulb has become corroded.

-HIGH LIMIT: The High Limit is another switch, similar to the pressure switch and thermostat discussed above, in that it is part of the safety circuit.
-Its purpose is to prevent a run-away spa heater – one that won’t shut off, and could overheat (OH), create scalding water or suffer a literal meltdown.
-High limit switches are calibrated with a preset maximum heat (e.g., the upper limit), at which the switch will open, and short the electrical circuit carrying power to your spa heater element.
+The high limit is another switch, similar to the pressure switch and thermostat discussed above, in that it is part of the safety circuit.
+Its purpose is to prevent a runaway spa heater - one that won't shut off, and could overheat (OH), create scalding water or suffer a literal meltdown.
+High limit switches are calibrated with a preset maximum temperature at which the switch will open, breaking the electrical circuit that carries power to your spa heater element.

-For those of you with newer spas, you’ll often find that your spa heater element is housed in a sleek stainless steel chamber, with unions for easy removal.
-On this type of spa heater, you can test the element, high limit and pressure switch for resistance, as measured in Ohms.
-When testing with a multi-meter or ampmeter, an “OPEN” is when the meter spikes to a high reading.
-A “SHORT” is when there is little to no activity on the meter.
-When there is no resistance, the current is leaving the circuit, known as a “short-circuit”.
+For those of you with newer spas, you'll often find that your spa heater element is housed in a sleek stainless steel chamber, with unions for easy removal.
+On these complete spa heaters, you can test the element, high limit and pressure switch for resistance, measured in ohms.
+When testing with a multimeter or ammeter, an "OPEN" is when the meter spikes to a high reading.
+A "SHORT" is when there is little to no activity on the meter.
+When there is no resistance, the current is leaving the circuit, known as a "short circuit."

-This last category causes profound heartburn to many of our customers.
-These spa heater problems are causes that you normally don’t think about, but can be a quick solution, and isn’t that what I promised you?
-Check these causes of spa heater troubles first, for the quickest solution, and failure to rule these out first may leave you shaking your head.
+This last category causes profound headaches for many of our customers.
+These spa heater problems are causes that you normally don't think about.
+The good news is that these can be fixed quickly.
+Check for these causes of spa heater troubles first.
+It's often the quickest solution, and failure to rule these out first may leave you shaking your head.

 - GFCI tripped.
 Look for the electrical outlet on your spa pack.
 The one with the red TEST button.
 If it's popped out, push it back in firmly.

-- Spa Cover needs to be replaced.
-Warped, broken and ill fitting spa covers can allow as much heat to escape as is being put into the tub.
+- Spa cover needs replaced.
+Warped, broken and ill-fitting spa covers can allow heat to escape as quickly as the heater adds it to the water.

-- Loose Wires – Connections must be tight and not oxidized.
+- Loose wires.
+Connections must be tight and not oxidized.
 Chewed wires (rodents), melted wires or crimped wires are also possible.

 I have sincere hopes that this information has helped you heat your hot tub up again.
-If you’re still baffled, leave a comment below for me, or give our customer support hotline a call at 800-770-0292.
+If you're still baffled, give our customer support hotline a call at 1(800) 770-0292.